 The two men traveling with the Master began their way toward Sodom, but Abraham stood on the path, the words of the promise echoing in his ears.
 The man in shining robes motioned for his company to go on ahead.

 Abraham asked, “Master, will you destroy the good with the bad?
 What if you find fifty good people in Sodom.
 Will you still destroy the entire city?
 In other words, would the Judge of all the world do what’s unjust?”

 The Master said, “If there are fifty good people in Sodom, I’ll spare everyone.”

 Abraham then asked, “Who am I to press the issue, but what if you only find forty-five good people?
 Will you still spare the whole city?”

 The Master answered, “For forty-five, I’ll spare both Sodom and Gomorrah.”

-Abraham continued, “Forgive me for asking, but what if there are only thirty good people in Sodom?
+Abraham continued, “Forgive me, but what if there are only thirty good people in Sodom?
 What then?”

 The Master said plainly, “I won’t destroy the city if there are thirty good people living there.”

 Again, Abraham spoke.
 “What if you find twenty?”